calorab/investment-simulator-full-stack-capstone/README.md

 The app's functionality includes:
 * Every User has the ability to create an account with multiple portfolios of investments to track
 * Users can add individual investments, remove investments, and add and remove portfolios
-* Users can choose different investment strategies to run on their portfolios

 ## Technology
 * Front-End: HTML5 | CSS3 | JavaScript ES6 | jQuery